uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

 .. warning::

-    matplotlib was used to create the default figure above, while PyGMT was used to generate the custom figure.
-PyGMT requires `additional installation steps <https://uafgeotools.github.io/mtuq/install/index.html#graphics-dependencies>`_, beyond `pip install -e mtuq/`.
+    The custom backend used to create the figure above is based on PyGMT, which requires `additional installation steps <https://uafgeotools.github.io/mtuq/install/index.html#graphics-dependencies>`_, beyond `pip install -e mtuq/`.

 Misfit and likelihood figures